astral-sh/uv/docs/guides/scripts.md

 pprint([(k, v["title"]) for k, v in data.items()][:10])
 ```

-uv will automatically create an environment with the dependencies when running the script, e.g.:
+uv will automatically create an environment with the dependencies necessary to run the script, e.g.:

 ```console
 $ uv run example.py